alex-snezhko/SudohLang/documentation.md

 # Sudoh Language Documentation

 ## Preface
-This is a (mostly) comprehensive documentation of the Sudoh programming language, with included code examples to better illustrate Sudoh's syntax/features.
-Sudoh is a simple language, and any prior experience with essentially any high-level programming language will make getting started with Sudoh a breeze.
+This document contains documentation of the Sudoh programming language, with included code samples to better illustrate Sudoh's syntax/features.
+Sudoh is a simple language, and any prior experience with essentially any high-level programming language should make getting started with Sudoh an easy task.

 ## Basic information